sayanee/build-podcast/009-package-managers/readme.md

 	<tr>
 		<td>Download & Install</td>
 		<td>install <a href="http://nodejs.org/#download">node.js and npm</a> for node</td>
-		<td>install <a href="https://github.com/composer/composer#global-installation-of-composer-manual">globally</a> for php. edit the <a href="http://stackoverflow.com/questions/9343151/where-is-php-ini-in-mac-os-x-lion-thought-it-was-in-usr-local-php5-lib">php.ini</a> file if needed</td>
+		<td>install <a href="https://github.com/composer/composer#global-installation-of-composer-manual">globally</a> for php. <br>edit the <a href="http://stackoverflow.com/questions/9343151/where-is-php-ini-in-mac-os-x-lion-thought-it-was-in-usr-local-php5-lib">php.ini</a> file if needed</td>
 		<td>install <a href="http://pypi.python.org/pypi/pip/#downloads">pip</a> for python</td>
 		<td>install <a href="http://rubygems.org/pages/download/">rubygems</a> for ruby</td>
 	</tr>